dcreemer/flipdot/README.md

 See the `demo.py` file for examples, but in general, anything that can be written to a Python Imaging Library 1-bit image can be sent to the display.

+### License

+BSD 3-Clause.
+Note that the included font "VeraBd.ttf" is from [here](https://www.gnome.org/fonts/) and subject to its own license.